gbdev/hardware.inc/README.md

 ## Contributing

-This repository's `master` branch should be considered production:
+This repository's `master` branch should be considered production;
 Each commit represents a new release, requiring the embedded version number to be bumped (and an entry to be added to the changelog at the beginning of the file).

 We follow [semantic versioning](https://semver.org);